Become the first option of choice for education and training services in the communities we serve.

 Columbia Gorge Community College Institutional Goals (IGs) and Strategic Plan provide a roadmap for the college's continued development in order to meet the needs of an always evolving student population and community.
 IGs were developed through a collaborative planning process that included students, faculty, staff, administration, and the Board of Education.
 Provided with institutional data and analysis addressing mission fulfillment and student achievement, the planning team was charged with the task of identifying four to five Institutional Goals based on the following criteria: 1) the goal was to be measurable and 2) the goal had to be achievable in three to five years.
 IGs do not represent all that the college does, but rather the specific areas that the college would like to focus on in order to better realize its mission and ensure student learning and success.
 The current Institutional Goals were adopted July 1, 2019 and each are intended to guide the college for three to five years, depending on the complexity of the individual goal.
 As goals are completed, new goals will be determined on a rolling basis.

 Following the adoption of the new Institutional Goals, strategic planning teams for each goal met to: 1) define goal achievement and identify assessment strategies for tracking purposes and achievement recognition; 2) create a three to five year action plan; and 3) establish strategic goals for the 2019-20 academic year.
 This work resulted in the 2019-20 Strategic Plan.
-Annual strategic planning is conducted in November in anticipation of the college's activity around budget building for the coming year.
+Annual planning to determine new strategic goals is conducted in November, following the assessment of mission fulfillment and institutional effectiveness, in anticipation of the college's activity around budget building for the coming year.

 Institutional Goal #1: Adoption/Implementation of Equity Practices and Mindset (adopted 7.1.19)

-- Based on Cultural Competency Standards evaluation/assessment, develop a two- to five-year plan for getting the college to achievement in four years.
-Include plans for sustainability following Institutional Goal achievement.
+- Based on Cultural Competency Standards evaluation/assessment, develop a two- to five-year plan for getting the college to goal achievement in four years, including sustainability plans.

 Institutional Goal #2: Build a Vibrant Campus Life (adopted 7.1.19)